- Risk Factors

-Herpes simplex virus (HSV) can cause infections that affect the mouth, the face, the genitals, the skin, the buttocks, and the anal area.
-This article will concentrate on non-genital herpes.
-Many people acquire the virus and have no symptoms.
-For others, painful blisters appear near the area where the virus entered the body.
-Typically, the blisters heal completely but reappear at some point in the future when least expected (or desired).
-In between attacks, the virus resides deep in the roots of the nerves that supply the involved area.
-When herpes simplex lesions appear in their most common location, around the mouth and lips, people often refer to them as "cold sores" and "fever blisters."
+Many people acquire the virus and have no symptoms or signs.
+For others, painful fluid-filled small blisters appear near the area where the virus entered the body.
+Typically, the blisters heal completely but may reappear at some point in the future.
+In between attacks, the virus resides deep in the roots of the nerves of the involved area.

 What causes cold sores?